gharielsl/voxel-mesh-editor/README.md

 The **Voxel Mesh Editor** is a tool for creating and editing voxel-based 3D models.

-It allows to import and voxelify 3D models, sculpt with voxels, and to smooth out voxel meshes.
+It allows to import and voxelize 3D models, sculpt with voxels, and to smooth out voxel meshes.

 ### Current and future features:
 - Object mode